 How to put the ‘Ask, Advise, Help’ brief advice model into practice

 Training for AOD workers

-In partnership with the Victorian Alcohol and Drug Association and in consultation with the AOD sector, we have developed an online smoking cessation brief advice training package for the AOD workforce.
+In consultation with the AOD sector, we have developed an online smoking cessation brief advice training package for the AOD workforce.

 Having brief advice conversations with clients about their smoking is fast, simple and effective.

 This training will give you the skills to have brief advice conversations, increase your knowledge of best practice smoking cessation care and outline the services and resources available to support clients to make a quit attempt.

 Training is free for VIC, SA and WA learners

 A registration fee of $20 applies for other states and territories

 Understand who is smoking and which priority populations have higher rates of smoking.